Getting Started

 pg_fact_loader not avail 2.0.1 ETL -ds--x MIT PGDG 13-17 postgresql-18-pg-fact-loader build fact tables with Postgres

 All extension metadata is defined in a data file named extension.csv.
 This file is updated with each pig release.
 You can update it directly using the pig ext reload command.
 The updated file is placed in ~/.pig/extension.csv by default.
-You can view and modify it, and you can also find the authoritative version in the project.
+You can view and modify it, and the latest online catalog is available at pigsty.io/ext/data/extension.csv.

 Add Repositories